Dealing With an Instagram IP Ban: How to Regain Access to Your Account

 Suspicious Activity

 An Instagram ban is common after following too many users, liking too many posts in an hour or day, or sending messages in quick succession.
-But you can also get punished by unfollowing many accounts in a short time.
+In some cases, you can also get punished by unfollowing many accounts in a short time.

 Spamming

-Managing numerous accounts just to post inappropriate or irrelevant comments, (often referred to as spammy content) can result in an Instagram IP ban.
-This way, the platform tries to provide a safer and more enjoyable environment for users and deter others from engaging in prohibited activities.
+Managing numerous accounts just to post inappropriate or irrelevant comments (often referred to as spammy content) can result in an Instagram IP ban.
+The platform tries to provide a safer and more enjoyable environment for users and deter others from engaging in prohibited activities.

 User Complaints

-Every Instagram user has an in-app reporting feature that allows them to report an account they consider a threat.
-Users can also report accounts that post content without the owner’s permission.
+Every Instagram user has an in-app reporting feature that allows them to report an account they consider malicious.
+Users can also report accounts that post copyrighted content without the owner’s permission.

 So, if your account is perceived as a threat to others or if you post someone else’s original content without permission, you can easily get banned due to reports from others.